 Assistant Professor @ Delft University of Technology

-Cynthia Liem is an Assistant Professor at the Multimedia Computing Group.
+Cynthia Liem is an Assistant Professor at the Multimedia Group of Delft University of Technology.
 In 2007 and 2009, she obtained her BSc and MSc degree in Media and Knowledge Engineering (Computer Science) at the TU Delft, after which she continued pursuing a PhD at the same institution (defended in 2015).
 Besides, she obtained the BMus (2009) and MMus (2011) degree in classical piano performance at the Royal Conservatoire in The Hague.

 She likes working on information filtering challenges in large multimodal archives.
 Her current research interests fall under two categories, which both are strongly motivated by her combined background in computer science & engineering and music: